 We performed audit procedures that included, among others, reading a sample of revenue contracts to evaluate the contractual terms and conditions, identify performance obligations, assess the fixed and variable components to determine the transaction price, and assess the measurement and timing of revenue recognized and unearned revenue recorded as of year-end.
-We tested the revenue recognized and unearned revenue as of year-end through analytical procedures, including the recalculation of balances on a disaggregated basis.
+We tested the revenue recognized and unearned revenue as of year-end through tests of details and analytical procedures, including the recalculation of balances on a disaggregated basis.
 Finally, we assessed the appropriateness of the related disclosures in the consolidated financial statements.

 /s/ Ernst & Young, LLP

 We have served as the Company's auditors since 2014.

 New York, New York

-March 16, 2021
+March 18, 2022